 - Pain during sex

-Anemia occurs due to lesser or lower numbers of red blood cells in the body than the usual.
+Anemia occurs due to lesser or lower numbers of red blood cells in the body than usual.
 As the body needs iron to make new healthy cells, it produces hemoglobin.
-The low iron level can be harmful.
+A low iron level can be harmful.
 It leads to heavy periods which ultimately leads to more blood clots or menstrual clots.

 - General fatigue